 Acute, recurrent headaches affect approximately 10% of the pediatric population, causing the potential for significant disability to the child and family.
 Home, school and social environments are also affected by these headaches.
 The majority of the acute, recurrent headaches identified in children meet established criteria for "migraine headache."
 Another less common headache type seen in children is "tension headache."
 Once a secondary cause for the headaches has been excluded, an aggressive management approach is initiated.
 Members of the Pediatric Headache Clinic use the latest medical information available to recommend prophylactic and episodic medications to treat the child with headache.
 In addition, and based on each patient’s circumstances, complementary approaches such as the use of biofeedback or other biobehavioral strategies may be recommended.
 The outcome of this multifaceted approach is a child with fewer headaches, and improved quality of life.

 Neurofibromatosis (NF), one of the most common genetic disorders, is characterized by the formation of tumors involving nerve tissue in the skin, subcutaneous tissue, cranial nerves, and spinal root nerves.
 Other abnormalities can develop in the skin and bones.
 The symptoms of NF can be varied and evolve over time.
-Because of the progressive nature of these conditions, the Duke Neurofibromatosis Clinic, under the direction of Mohamad Mikati, MD, provides ongoing, specialized multidisciplinary care that is customized according to each patient’s medical, laboratory, and surgical needs.
+The Division of Pediatric Neurology started this clinic, which was designated a Children's Tumor Foundation Neurofibromatosis Clinic Network Affiliate Clinic in 2008.
+Currently, the division collaborates with the Division of Hematology-Oncology, which houses the clinic and other divisions.
+Because of the progressive nature of these conditions, the Duke Comprehensive Neurofibromatosis Clinic, under the direction of Sri Guruangan, MRCP (UK), provides ongoing, specialized multidisciplinary care that is customized according to each patient’s medical, laboratory, and surgical needs.
+[Read more]

 The goal of the Neurometabolic Clinic is to serve as a diagnostic clinic focused on the evaluation of children with unexplained developmental regression or delay.
 This clinic involves a multidisciplinary approach focused on assessment for metabolic disorders, neurodegenerative conditions, and chromosomal abnormalities.